 The effect of the environment on organisms, and the effect of activities of organisms on the current environment.
 Evolution of the major groups of organisms, reflection of evolutionary origins in classification of major lineages.
 The involvement of organisms in major ecosystem processes, the stability of those systems, and human impact on the processes.
-Prerequisites: Biology 30 or BIO 100, and Chemistry 30.
+Prerequisites: Biology 30 or Science 30 or BIO 100 or ENSC 101, and Chemistry 30 or CH 150.